sunfounder/kepler-kit/docs/source/video_course/lesson17.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 17:  Buttons and Pull Up Resistors in Micropython
+Lesson 17:  Buttons and Pull Up Resistors in Micropython
 =============================================================================

 This tutorial covers using push buttons in MicroPython with the Raspberry Pi Pico W: